Skip to content

 Advanced settings

-As previously mentioned, it is not possible to change the choice of KPI template once you have gone through all the steps and saved the dimension node.
+As previously mentioned, it is not possible to change the choice of measurement template once you have gone through all the steps and saved the dimension node.
 However, you can make corrections in the settings for the particular node you create.
 Note that you are not making changes that will affect all nodes using the measurement, these advanced settings only apply to the node in question.

 A. Columns

-The columns define how data is entered into the KPI and any calculations that are made inside the node.
+The columns define how data is entered into the measurement and any calculations that are made inside the node.
 Here you will find all the available calculation formulas and how they can be used.

 Result: In this column the user enters data.